alikindsys/learning/algo/chapt2/answer.typ

 #hint(desc:"Loop Invariants")[Used for showing why an algorithm is correct.
 Has the following properties:\
     - *Initialization:* It is true prior to the first iteration of the loop.
     - *Maintenance:* If it is true before an iteration of the loop, it remains true before the next iteration.
-    - *Termination:* When the loop terminates, the invariant gives us a useful property that helps show that the algorithm is correct.]
+    - *Termination:* When the loop terminates, the invariant gives us a useful property that helps show that the algorithm is correct.]<loop_invariant>

 #algo(title: "Linear Search", parameters: ("A","v"))[
     for i = 0 to $A$.length:#i\